Datseris/whyjulia-manifesto/README.md

 ## What's a programming language?

-A programming language is a tool for the scientist to get their job done, while allowing their work to be further re-used and extended upon by other scientists.
+A programming language is a tool for the research to get their job done, while allowing their work to be further re-used and extended upon by others.

 ## What's most important in a programming language?

-Keeping it simple and with academia in mind, the most fundamentally important aspects of a programming language are:
+Keeping it simple and with **computational research in mind**, the most fundamentally important aspects of a programming language are:

-1. **Speed of writing.** How quick it is for the scientist to get their ideas from a piece of paper/their brain into a runnable prototype on a computer.
+1. **Speed of writing.** How quick it is for the researcher to get their ideas from a piece of paper/their brain into a runnable prototype on a computer.
-2. **Speed of execution.** How quick the written code is run by the computer.
-3. **Available libraries.** How many good packages/extensions are there that provide relevant functionality out-of-the-box, and whether they are well documented as well.
+2. **Available libraries.** How many good packages/extensions are there that provide relevant functionality out-of-the-box, and whether they are well documented as well.
-4. **Extensibility/Composability.** How easy it is to re-use, or extend, or compose with, an existing library, even in a different programming language.
+3. **Extensibility/Composability.** How easy it is to re-use, or extend, or compose with, an existing library, even in a different programming language.
+4. **Speed of execution.** How quick the written code is run by the computer.
 5. **Accessibility/Shareability/Reproducibility.** How easy it is to get started with the language (installations and learning the first steps), and how easy it is to share the work with other scientists so that they effortlessly reproduce the shared work.

+In our experience, when it comes to research the "human time" is often more important than then the "execution time".
+By its fundamental definition, research requires you to do something new by altering something existing or implementing something brand new all together.
+If it requires you months upon months to alter some programming framework to achieve your goals, well then how fast this framework runs on a computer quickly becomes irrelevant!

-Now we may ask ourselves: _"What is the ideal programming language?"_
+With this in mind, we may now ask ourselves: _"What is the ideal programming language?"_

 It is the one that is the best in all of the aforementioned fundamental aspects.
 This language does not exist as pros-and-cons are an integral part of the real world.
 Therefore, the best _real_ language is the one that overall accumulates the highest quality when explored across these fundamental aspects.

-## Julia is the best language (for science)
+## Julia is the best language (for computational research)

-When compared over these fundamental aspects, **Julia emerges as the overall winner** because it performs exceptionally well in all of them.
+When compared over these fundamental aspects, **Julia emerges as the overall winner**, because it performs exceptionally well in all of them _and_ it **vastly reduces the human time required to perform computational research**.
 More details and references are given in the "detailed" section.
 The summary is:

 ### Speed of writing

 Julia is a dynamic language allowing interactive and flexible code creation and exploration.
 The syntax of Julia is as close as possible to math, and also modern (high level).
-It also includes innovative progress such as automatically understanding when statements end or allowing usage of Unicode.
+The parser automatically understands when statements end and allows usage of Unicode.
 These advances make it so that often the Julia code is a 1-to-1 mapping to the scientific paper it was implemented from.
 Julia also does not require explicitly type-annotating anything (although it is possible to do so), further increasing the efficiency of writing code.

 Multiple dispatch is a programming paradigm that is most similar to scientific thought, because it detaches processes from data types.
 This accelerates the process of getting the scientific ideas into runnable code.

-### Speed of execution

-Julia compiles to machine code that is routinely as fast as C/FORTRAN due to its intelligent type inference system.
-That is, standard user Julia code gets compiled to efficient machine code - no need for arbitrary language extensions (e.g., Numba, Cython, ...).
-Julia has native support for parallel and distributed computing.
-These aspects are also easy to use.
-Julia has strong GPU support via packages which are also easy to use.
-The Julia package ecosystem has even more packages for code performance acceleration such as [Transducers.jl](https://github.com/JuliaFolds/Transducers.jl), [ThreadsX.jl](https://github.com/tkf/ThreadsX.jl), [FLoops.jl](https://github.com/JuliaFolds/FLoops.jl), [MultiThreadedCaches.jl](https://github.com/JuliaConcurrent/MultiThreadedCaches.jl), [ParallelAccelerator.jl](https://github.com/IntelLabs/ParallelAccelerator.jl), [Dagger.jl](https://github.com/JuliaParallel/Dagger.jl), and more.

 ### Available libraries